Contract form requirements

 In the Republic of Srpska, the employee is entitled to 3 working days of unpaid leave for religious purposes while in the Federation of Bosnia and Herzegovina, the employee is entitled to 4 days for these purposes (2 paid, 2 unpaid).

 Maternity leave.
 Employees are also entitled to maternity leave and child care leave.
-Maternity and child care leave last for 1 year and an additional 6 months for twins and more children in the Republic of Srpska.
+Maternity and child care leave last for 1 year and an additional 6 months for twins, three and more children in the Republic of Srpska.
 The maternity leave can commence 28 days prior to expected delivery date, based on medical findings.
 If the child needs special care, one of the parents is entitled to work halftime until the child reaches three years of age.

 Sick leave.
 An employee is entitled to a sick leave every time there are appropriate medical grounds.
 Sick leave cannot be limited in time.
-During sick leave, the employee in the Federation of Bosnia and Herzegovina is entitled to compensation of the salary in amount of 80% of the basic salary in case of work unrelated sickness or injury and 100% of the salary in the case of work related sickness or injury, pregnancy and maternity leave and tissue or organ donation.
+During sick leave, the employee in the Federation of Bosnia and Herzegovina is entitled to compensation of the salary in amount of 80% of the basic salary in case of work unrelated sickness or injury and 100% of the salary in the case of work-related sickness or injury, pregnancy and maternity leave and tissue or organ donation.
 In the Republic of Srpska, the compensation varies from 70% to 90% depending on the type of sickness or injury.
 Compensation is covered by the employer for the first 42 days of sick leave in the Federation of Bosnia and Herzegovina and first 30 days of sick leave in the Republic of Srpska, while the relevant health insurance authority will compensate the employer for the compensation paid after these periods.

 Salary.
 The Labour Law provides for a rather complex mandatory structure of the salary and numerous mandatory payments.
 The monthly salary is determined in the employment contract or internal enactments of the employer (and exceptionally in the collective bargaining agreements).

-The net amount of the salary consists of: (i) the basic salary (which is calculated in the Republic of Srpska based on the coefficient of complexity of the work post and the minimum price of labour determined by the Government or in another way which cannot amount to lower); and (b) the increase for work efficiency in accordance with the internal enactments of the employer or employment contract; and (c) in the Federation of Bosnia and Herzegovina – other salary increases.
+The salary consists of: (i) the basic salary (which is calculated in the Republic of Srpska based on the coefficient of complexity of the work post and the minimum price of labour determined by the Government or in another way which cannot amount to lower); and (b) the increase for work efficiency in accordance with the internal enactments of the employer or employment contract; and (c) in the Federation of Bosnia and Herzegovina – other salary increases.

 In the Republic of Srpska, the monthly salary is increased by 0.3% for each year of work if it is not otherwise regulated by law, collective bargaining agreements or the employment contract.